quim-motger/requirements-similarity/README.md

 - `requirement-pairs.json` - Contains a list of requirement pairs from the Qt's public JIRA repository which are identified as duplicates (1436) and not-duplicates (1499)

+### Release

+A stable release (v1.0) is published at: https://github.com/quim-motger/tfm/releases/tag/v1.0

+This release includes a .zip file with a runnable jar to deploy and test the tool, with the required models and files.

 ### Sources